La Roue, Brussels

 La Roue (French, /fr/) or Het Rad (Dutch, /nl/), meaning "The Wheel", is a district of Anderlecht, a municipality of Brussels, Belgium.
 Located in the south of Anderlecht, it is one of this municipality's largest districts of and one of Brussels' main garden cities.
 Mostly built in the 1920s, with its modest and picturesque houses, it offers a vision of an early 20th-century working-class neighbourhood.
 At its southern edge, it is also home to the Food and Chemical Industries Education and Research Center (CERIA/COOVI), as well as large department stores.

 The district is crossed by the last end of the Chaussée de Mons/Bergensesteenweg in Brussels, and is bounded to the east by the Brussels–Charleroi Canal and to the south by the Flemish municipality of Sint-Pieters-Leeuw, in the Pajottenland.
 It is served by the metro stations Bizet, La Roue/Het Rad and CERIA/COOVI on line 5.

-Etymology
+Toponymy

-The name La Roue (Het Rad) likely originates from a large wheel once displayed near a forge or coach stop at the crossroads of the Chaussée de Mons/Bergensesteenweg and the Route de Lennik/Lennikse Baan.
+The name La Roue (Het Rad) likely originates from a large wheel once displayed near a forge or coach stop at the crossroads of the Chaussée de Mons/Bergensesteenweg and the Route de Lennik/Lenniksebaan.
 Another legend refers to a breaking wheel used near a medieval prison tower that once stood in the area.